TRAVEL QUIZ • May 2023

 Serbia’s most famous son, Nikola Tesla, was a brilliant mechanical engineer who contrived imaginative plans for aircraft, so it’s no surprise that Belgrade’s airport was named after him.
 We’re not sure if he would have been a Eurovision fan, but he would have been proud to see his homeland host in 2008, after winning the previous year with a song about peace.

 It was Azerbaijan’s turn to host the contest in 2012, when jazzy stage design and Jedward were the name of the Baku game.
 Special edition stamps were printed for the contest, and politician Heydar Aliyev was the name you’d see on many of them: as well as the airport, a major concert venue designed by Zaha Hadid is named after him.

-Last – but certainly not least – is Turin, the city we’ve just spent the weekend dancing, drinking and doo-wopping in thanks to glam metal-loving Måneskin.
+Turin is the city we spent the weekend dancing, drinking and doo-wopping in last year, thanks to glam metal-loving Måneskin.
 The Alpine airport bears the name of Sandro Pertini, an Italian journalist and radical politician who stood up to Mussolini.
 If that’s not rock ’n’ roll, we don’t know what is.

 This year Liverpool hosted the 67th Eurovision contest on behalf of winner Ukraine, due to the ongoing Russia-Ukraine conflict.
 Selected for being the city of pop, it comes as no surprise that Liverpool’s airport is named after one of the most influential singer-songwriters and peace activists of all time: John Lennon.
 John, alongside Paul McCartney, George Harrison and Ringo Starr, revolutionised popular music in the 1960s with the Beatles.